-About The Keypads (cont'd)

-Standard Fixed-Word Display Keypad

-Standard Alpha Display Keypad

-Voice-Capable Alpha Display Keypad

-About The Keypads (Cont'd)
+About The Touchpads (Continued)

-FIXED-WORD DISPLAY KEYPAD

-AWAY: All burglary zones, interior and

-perimeter, are armed.

-STAY: Perimeter burglary zones, such as

-protected windows and doors, are

-armed.

-NIGHT-STAY: When specific interior zones are

-armed and all others bypassed, the NIGHT and STAY indicators

-are both on.
+English Display Touchpad

-INSTANT: Entry delay is turned off:

-Lit with STAY = Instant mode Lit with AWAY = Maximum mode
+- AWAY: All burglary zones, interior and perimeter, are armed. - STAY: Perimeter burglary zones, such as protected windows and doors, are armed. - INSTANT: Entry delay is turned off: Lit with STAY = Instant mode Lit with AWAY = Maximum mode

-BYPASS: This appears when one or more burglary protection zones have been bypassed.

-NOT READY: Appears when burglary portion of the system is not ready for arming (due to open protection zones).
-The system is ready to arm when this message

-NIGHT NO AC

-PHONE TEST

-NOT READY

-CHIME BAT

-FIRE CHECK INSTANT CANCELED

-FIXED-WORD DISPLAY
+ENGLISH DISPLAY TOUCHPAD

-disappears and the READY indicator light comes on.

-NO AC: Appears when AC power has been cut off.
-System is operating on backup battery power.

-AC: Appears when AC power is present.

-CHIME: Appears when the chime feature is activated.

-BAT: Low battery condition in a wireless sensor (if zone number displayed) or low system battery (if no zone number displayed).

-ALARM: Appears when an intrusion has been detected and the system is armed

-(also appears during a fire alarm or audible emergency alarm).

-Accompanied by the protection zone in alarm.

-CHECK: Appears when a malfunction is discovered in the system at any time, or if an open is detected in a fire zone at any time, or a fault in a DAY/NIGHT burglary zone during a disarmed period.
-Accompanied by a display of zone number in trouble.

-FIRE: Appears when a fire alarm is generated.
+- BYPASS: This appears when one or more burglary protection zones have been bypassed. - NOT READY: Appears when burglary portion of the system is not ready for arming (due to open protection zones).
+The system is ready to arm when this message disappears and the READY indicator light comes on. - NO AC: Appears when AC power has been cut off.
+System is operating on backup battery power. - AC: Appears when AC power is present. - CHIME: Appears when the CHIME feature is activated. - BAT: Low battery condition in a wireless sensor (if zone number displayed) or low system battery (if no zone number displayed). - ALARM: Appears when an intrusion has been detected and the system is armed (also appears during a fire alarm or audible emergency alarm).
+Accompanied by the protection zone in alarm. - CHECK: Appears when a malfunction is discovered in the system at any time or if an open is detected in a FIRE zone at any time or a fault in a DAY/NIGHT burglary zone during a disarmed period.
+Accompanied by a display of zone number in trouble. - FIRE: Appears when a fire alarm is present.
 Accompanied by a display of the zone in alarm.

-A FIRE display also appears when a fire alarm is manually activated, accompanied by a display of emergency key zone number programmed for fire and will remain on until another Code + OFF sequence is keyed.
+A FIRE display also appears when a fire alarm is manually activated, accompanied by a display of emergency key zone number programmed for fire.